 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
-Funding (operating and capital expenditure) This activity provides for the management of the Richard Pearse Airport Enhanced Lifestyle Diverse Economy Private Benefit: Users of the airport receive the primary benefit from the provision and management of the airport enabling travel, or storage and operation of personal aircraft.
+Funding (operating and capital expenditure) Enhanced Lifestyle Diverse Economy Private Benefit: Users of the airport receive the primary benefit from the provision and management of the airport enabling travel, or storage and operation of personal aircraft.
 Operating Expenditure User Charges: 30-50% Airport charges eg landing fees and lease income Rates: 50-70% 40% UAGC 60% General Rate Community-wide Benefit: The whole community receives a secondary benefit through access to the airport and the economic benefits the airport provides the district.
 Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.